xavi/miss-plete/README.md

   // OPTIONAL
   // It must return an object with at least the properties `score` and
   // `displayValue`.
-  // Default is a Levenshtein distance function.
+  // Default is a Jaro–Winkler similarity function.
   scoreFn: (inputValue, optionSynonyms) => {
     // Crazy random example
     const score = Math.random();